yanik-porto/TurtleSwarmMapper/README.md

 # TurtleSwarmMapper

-3D Exploration from 2 robots, sharing their map when detecting each other.
+3D Exploration from 2 turtlebots, sharing their map when detecting each other.

+*distro : INDIGO*

 **Scenario** :